AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

 ### Sending the proof {#sending-proof}

-Once you have created one or more specific test profiles and saved your transactional message, you can now send a proof to test it.
+Once you have created one or more specific test profiles and saved your transactional message, you can send a proof to test it.

 ![](assets/message-center_10.png)